-If you like Yarn Database, here are other tools you might find helpful or fun.
+If you like Yarn Database, here are other sites and tools you might find helpful or fun.

 - Accessible Patterns Index — Renee Van Hoy and Nicky Jensen have created a database of low-vision-friendly, screen-reader-friendly, Braille, and other accessible knitting, crochet and loom patterns.